Ethan-Castro/mta/README.md

 ## 🏆 Team Vision

-This project delivers **real-time, AI-powered analytics** to support MTA’s mission of improving bus speeds and reliability through ACE enforcement.
+This project delivers **real-time, AI-powered analytics** by unifying MTA and NYC DOT data to improve bus speeds, reduce congestion, and optimize transportation infrastructure.
 It is designed to be **scalable, production-ready, and executive-friendly** for decision-making.

 ---

 ## 🔗 Related API Repositories

 This project builds on dedicated API services developed for the datathon.
-The following repositories contain the training, preprocessing, and API logic that power the insights in **MTA ACE Insight Studio**:
+The following repositories contain the training, preprocessing, and API logic that power the insights in **NYC Transport Data**:

 - [**mta-ace-api**](https://github.com/Ethan-Castro/mta-ace-api)
   Backend service focused on Automated Camera Enforcement (ACE) violation data, including preprocessing, route-level aggregations, and enforcement metrics.